userfromgithub/DrinkShop/README.md

 The shop currently has only one clerk whose name is Tim and was responsible for the following jobs:
 * Start the machine daily before work
 * Close the machine daily after work
+Each time Tim clocks in and clocks out the time will be printed on the time card of the clerk.

 After the machine is on, customers can make orders through the machine.
 Customers could choose either one of the options below..